bhav09/bhav09/README.md

 -->

-I am a Data Scientist at Rakuten India, a Linkedin Content creator, Pythonista, Open Source Mentor and a Speaker!
+I am a Gen AI Engineer at IBM, a Linkedin Content creator, Pythonista, Open Source Mentor and a Speaker!

 🌱 **I’m currently exploring:** Generative AI